-A contract can be an agency’s kryptonite.
-If you aren’t careful with your terms, they can lead to mismatched expectations at best, and a ruined relationship at worst.
-You need to make sure you cover everything that can go wrong, and ensure you get paid for every hour worked — even in extenuating circumstances.
-To remove openings for miscommunication, your contract should include:
+A contract can be an agency’s kryptonite if it’s not written and understood correctly.
+Cover everything that might go wrong, and ensure you get paid for every hour worked — even in extenuating circumstances.
+To eliminate opportunities for miscommunication, your contract should include:

-Cost of services.
+Cost of services

-Late payment penalties.
+Late payment penalties

-How terminated projects are handled.
+How terminated projects are handled